oracle/node-oracledb/doc/api.md

 ## <a name="xmltype"></a> 18.
 Working with XMLType

-`XMLType` columns queried will returns as Strings by default.
+`XMLType` columns queried will returns as Strings by default, limited to the size of a VARCHAR2.

 However, if desired, the SQL query could be changed to return a CLOB, for example: